Who We Are

 - Train and certify pesticide applicators and advisors.
 Provide Worker Safety program training, which is to prevent or limit farmworkers exposure to pesticides.

-The Arizona Department of Agriculture administers 20 tests relating to pesticide usage.
+The Arizona Department of Agriculture administers 20 tests relating to agricultural pesticide usage.
 Use the Key to Licenses, Permits & Certifications to decide what you need.

 Tests are administered by appointment in Phoenix (602) 542-3578, Tucson (520) 628-6317or (520) 770-3035 and Yuma (928) 344-7909.